John-R-Wallace-NOAA/rgit/README.md

 The default subdirectory to pus to is 'R'; to push a file to the main root of a repo use: subDir = NULL

 #
-### More example usage with additional information:
+### More example usage with additional information

 Look at the git() wrapper function and show how it could be pushed back to this repo (with the correct permissions):